About Dorchester

 Birth and death certificates for Dorchester, Wisconsin residents are available through the Wisconsin Department of Health Services.
 Requests can typically be made online, by mail, or in person.
 You will need to provide identification and proof of eligibility, as vital records in Wisconsin are restricted to authorized individuals such as the registrant, immediate family members, or legal representatives.
 Locally, the Clark County Clerk's office may also process vital record requests.
 Processing times and fees vary depending on the method of request and the issuing office.

 Business license records for Dorchester, Wisconsin can be obtained through the city's municipal offices or Clark County administration.
 The city clerk's office or planning and development department typically handles business license applications, renewals, and public records requests.
-The Wisconsin Secretary of State's office maintains records of registered business entities, including corporations, LLCs, and partnerships, which can be searched through their online business filing database.
+The Wisconsin Department of Financial Institutions's office maintains records of registered business entities, including corporations, LLCs, and partnerships, which can be searched through their online business filing database.
 For federal employer identification numbers and tax related business records, the IRS website provides relevant forms and search tools.